 And unabashed, full-fledged conservatives nominated.

-Therefore, uh that's why the Democrats are able to get away, and the media able to get away with this trick of telling Republicans and their media types that uh, you know, we we gotta be conscious of the independent.
+Therefore, That's why the Democrats are able to get away and the media able to get away with this trick of telling Republicans and their media types that we've got to be conscious of the independent.

 We can't be critical of Obama.